CausaLM: Causal Model Explanation Through Counterfactual Language Models: Introduction

-Unfortunately, existing model explanation tools often rely on local perturbations of the input and compute shallow correlations, which can result in misleading, and sometimes wrong, interpretations.
-This problem arises, for example, in cases where two concepts that can potentially explain the predictions of the model are strongly correlated with each other.
-As an example, in Section \ref{sec:motivation} we discuss the problem of measuring the impact of two concepts: \textit{Adjectives} and \textit{Political Figure}, on a sentiment classifier.
-An explanation model that only considers correlations might show that the mention of a political figure is strongly correlated with the prediction, leading to worries about the classifier having political bias.
+Notice, that an explanation model that only considers correlations might show that the mention of a political figure is strongly correlated with the prediction, leading to worries about the classifier having political bias.
 However, such a model cannot indicate whether the political figure is in fact the cause of the prediction, or whether it is actually the type of adjectives used that is the true cause of the classifier output, suggesting that the classifier is not politically biased.
+This highlights the importance of causal concept-based explanations.

-A natural solution would be to generate counterfactual examples and compare the model prediction for each example with its prediction for the counterfactual.
-That is, one needs a controlled setting where it is possible to compute the difference between an actual observed text, and what the text would have been had a specific concept (e.g. a political figure) not existed in it.
-However, in natural language this is often too hard to do automatically, and too costly to do manually, particularly for abstract concepts such as topics or sentiment.

-There have been some attempts to construct counterfactuals for generating local explanations.
+A natural causal explanation methodology would be to generate counterfactual examples and compare the model prediction for each example with its prediction for the counterfactual.
+That is, one needs a controlled setting where it is possible to compute the difference between an actual observed text, and what the text would have been had a specific concept (e.g., a political figure) not existed in it.
+Indeed, there have been some attempts to construct counterfactuals for generating local explanations.
 Specifically, \citet{goyal2019counterfactual} proposed changing the pixels of an image to those of another image classified differently by the classifier, in order to compute the effect of those pixels.
 However, as this method takes advantage of the spatial structure of images, it is hard to replicate their process with texts. \citet{vig2020causal} offered to use mediation analysis to study which parts of the DNN are pushing towards specific decisions by querying the language model.
-While their work further highlights the usefulness of counterfactual examples as a basis for answering causal questions in model interpretation, they create counterfactual examples manually, by changing specific tokens in the original example.
-Unfortunately, such strategies do not support automatic estimation of the causal effect that high-level concepts have on model performance.
+While their work further highlights the usefulness of counterfactual examples for answering causal questions in model interpretation, they create counterfactual examples manually, by changing specific tokens in the original example.
+Unfortunately, this does not support automatic estimation of the causal effect that high-level concepts have on model performance.